LiYeming/ReadingNote/Now/Algorithm and Data Structure/CLRS/Chap 13.md

    in case 2, if $z$ is a right child, we can left-rotate $z$, and come to case 3.

    in case 3, $z$ is a left child, we can right-rotate $z$'s parent, and do the corresponding coloring to maintain Property 5.

+## Deletion

+Deleting a node from a RB-tree is a bit more complicated than inserting.

+The procedure RB-delete is like the TREE-delete procedure, but with additional code to preserve red-black property.

+We record the node $y$ which has changed in the deletion process. if the node $z$ to be deleted has fewer than two children, then $y$ should be $z$, otherwise, $y$ should be some node in $z$'s right subtree.

+If $y$'s color is black, there would be possibility to violate the red-black property.
+If $y$'s color is red, everything is ok. denote $x$ as $y$'s replacement.

+- $y$ is root and $x$ may be red, thus violate property 2.
+- $x$ and $x.parent$ may be red at the same time.
+- Any simple path previously contain $y$ now have one fewer black node, thus violate property 5.
+  - Solved by accounting $x$ "double black" or "red and black", but violate property 1.

+The idea of the fix is to move the "double black" or "red and black" node up to the root. until

+- $x$ points to a red and black node, just color it black
+- x points to the root, can be safely ignored.

+The key idea of the fix is that in each case, the transformation applied preserves the number of black nodes from root to each subtrees.
+Consequently, property 5 will not change.